A Radical Democracy

 The Smallest Unit of Democracy Is a Voice: Moment Films at the No Kings Protests

 Bellingham, WA — Most people think movements are built on numbers.
 Crowd size.
 Turnout.
 Scale.
 But that’s not what Moment Films found on March 28th at the “No Kings” protest in Bellingham, WA.
 What they found instead were voices that were not necessarily unified, but passionate.
-It was clear to everyone who attended: change across government needed to happen.
+It was clear to everyone who attended that change across government needed to happen.

 “We share the frustrations of many of the people at the protests,” says director Chris Donaldson.
 “And we went down there both to support the effort and better understand some of the perspectives.
 Not the headline versions necessarily, but the real voices that are driving the movement.”

-Watch the film: https://youtu.be/YJ5BLzJhv5Y?si=6jf5XS7D2BARjuBT
+Watch the film:https://youtu.be/YJ5BLzJhv5Y?si=kv7Wm6RtHhjrJs2P